NC3-LU/cases_web/_knowhow/glossary/PhysicalTheft.markdown

 ##### Human errors
 It is statistically proven that human error, lack of foresight, negligence or losses and omissions remain the biggest source of the loss of computer equipment.

-## How can we protect ourselves?
+<h3 class="titre-page" id="how-can-we-protect-ourselves">How can we protect ourselves?
 It is worth pointing out the difference between preventive measures, whose role is to prevent this type of event from arising, and other measures, the aim of which is to detect and monitor this type of event, or even to limit the impact.

 ##### Procedures
-The existence of a security policy, its internal publication, respect and monitoring of procedures relating to the use, transportation and storage of digital storage media enable you to substantially reduce the loss or theft of digital media.
-(SMEs: see Physical and environmental security policy and Systems development and maintenance policy and policy on Operational and communications aspects)
+The existence of a [security policy]({% link _knowhow/CISOApproach.markdown %}), its internal publication, respect and monitoring of procedures relating to the use, transportation and storage of digital storage media enable you to substantially reduce the loss or theft of digital media.
+(SMEs: see [Physical and environmental security policy]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %}) and [Systems development and maintenance policy]({% link _knowhow/cisoapproach/SecurityPolicy-PhysicalAndEnvironmentalSecurity.markdown %}) and [policy on Operational and communications aspects]({% link _knowhow/cisoapproach/SecurityPolicy-OperationalAndCommunicationAspects.markdown %}))

 The existence and compliance with the procedures to apply in the event of the theft or loss of data, such as filtering network access based on MAC (Media Access Control) address or other, the withdrawal of remote access, the blocking of VPN clients (Virtual Private Network) or changing all user passwords are crucial measures to limit impact.